Ten of the best things to do in and around Northampton in the next seven days

 Details: lighthousetheatre.co.uk

-Barnacle Bay, St Alban’s Church Hall, Mayfield Road, Northampton, January 30 to February 2
+Barnacle Bay, St Alban’s Church Hall, Mayfield Road, Northampton, until February 2

 The Charity Players keep the panto season alive with their latest show, with proceeds going to Warks and Northants Air Ambulance.
 Expect laughter, innuendo and slapstick galore.